DavidLee36/OverwatchCountersCalculator/README.md

 ## Disclaimer

-This project is not open source and is not free to use without permission.
+This project is open source, however, I do ask that if you use this project or my code in any capacity, that I be credited, thank you.
 For inquiries about usage, contributions, or collaborations, please feel free to contact me via email @ david303lee@gmail.com.

 ## Acknowledgments